bartblaze/Yara-rules/README.md

 More information: https://www.us-cert.gov/tlp

 ## Where can I find other open-source Yara rules?
-InQuest has made a Github repo which contains a curated list of Yara rules.
-It can be found here: https://github.com/InQuest/awesome-yara
+InQuest has made a Github repo which contains a curated list of Yara rules: https://github.com/InQuest/awesome-yara.